 - When oil turns hot enough, add the ginger-garlic paste and sauté for a minute.

-- Now, add the sprouted Mung beans, turmeric powder, red chilli powder, cumin powder, dry mango powder and salt in it.
+- Now, add the sprouted Mung beans, turmeric powder, red chili powder, cumin powder, dry mango powder and salt in it.

 - Stir-fry for few minutes, and then add the mashed potatoes.
 Stir-fry again for few minutes.

 - Once the Mung dal is cooked, switch off the flame.

 - You may use this masala mixture to stuff inside the paratha dough balls.